riscv-verification/RVVI/docs/rvvi.md

 RVVI_bus Interface
 ------------------
 This interface allows conection of an external memory for read/write of fetch and load/store.
-This implements a simple transactor for the accesses and also includes a singla to indicat that the access is a DMI(Direct Memory Interface) access, rather than an access that executes over a bus connection
+This implements a simple transactor for the accesses and also includes a signal to indicate that the access is a DMI(Direct Memory Interface) access, rather than an access that executes over a bus connection